solo-io/workshops/gloo-mesh-airgap/README.md

 ## Lab 15 - Traffic failover with Gateway <a name="Lab-15"></a>

 In this lab, we're going to configure a failover for the `reviews` service:

-Let's create a VirtualDestination to define a new hostname (`reviews-global.default.global`) that will be backed by the `reviews` microservice runnings on both clusters.
+Let's create a VirtualDestination to define a new hostname (`reviews.global`) that will be backed by the `reviews` microservice runnings on both clusters.

 ```bash
 cat << EOF | kubectl --context ${MGMT} apply -f -